pabloescoder/language-processing-compiler-construction/README.md

 # Language Processing Compiler Construction

 This repo contains all the codes and implementations that I've written for my LPCC Course.
-Programs are coded in Python, and some of them are coded in LEX and YACC.
+Programs are coded in Python, and some of them are coded in C (LEX & YACC).

 This repo contains:-